COVID-19 and your visit to Point Pelee National Park

 - The number of vehicles entering the park may be limited based on parking capacity – visitors may experience wait times.

 - Annual passes are available - regular pass rates apply.
-Visit the park entrance kiosk, to purchase or renew your pass between 7 am and 8 pm, daily.
+Visit the park entrance kiosk, to purchase or renew your pass between 9 am and 4 pm, Saturday and Sunday.

-- Vehicle access from the entrance gate to the Visitor Centre.
+- Vehicle access from the entrance gate to the Tip parking lot.
+If congestion occurs at the Tip, staff may close access beyond the Visitor Centre.

 - All trails in the park are available, the following trails have been designated as one way trails, to encourage physical distancing: Marsh Boardwalk, Delaurier Homestead trail, Woodland Nature trail.